Top 5 Favorite Clips From High Fidelity

 2) For romantic comedy, the first decade of the 2000s was Revenge of the Guys, with such pics as Hitch, Wedding Crashers, and Apatow's 40 Year-Old Virgin and Knocked Up trying to kick the chick out of chick flicks.
 But High Fidelity was the real kick-off, in 2000, where the male point of view on relationships gets an intimate, honest expression - as does the peculiarly male obsession with what makes up the ultimate know-it-all's record collection: the "I am what I listen to" syndrome (and what does it mean that I bought the Beta Band EPs after seeing this movie?).

-3) A penchant for wish-fulfillment fantasy is certainly not the sole provence of the male imagination, but rarely has a movie gotten its inner workings quite this hilariously right, as Rob faces his romantic rival (the uber-obnoxious Tim Robbins, brilliantly cast) in person for the first time, and male id unleashed high jinks ensue:
+3) A penchant for wish-fulfillment fantasy is certainly not the sole province of the male imagination, but rarely has a movie gotten its inner workings quite this hilariously right, as Rob faces his romantic rival (the uber-obnoxious Tim Robbins, brilliantly cast) in person for the first time, and male id unleashed high jinks ensue:

 4) True to its school even at its most poignant moments, High Fidelity features one of the greatest marriage proposal scenes in the history of the genre, its genius lying in precisely how stupid-guy perfect its seeming anti-romanticism is: